ISV Payment Integration

 Did Fiserv acquire Clover in 2019?
 No — and this is one of the most common factual errors in published Fiserv coverage.
 Clover was acquired by First Data in 2012, not by Fiserv.
 When Fiserv and First Data combined in their July 2019 all-stock merger (~$22 billion equity value), Clover came inside the First Data side of the deal as an existing business.
 Fiserv did not separately acquire Clover.

 What is Fiserv’s annual revenue?
 Fiserv reported $21.19 billion in 2025 GAAP revenue (approximately $19.80 billion adjusted, +4% year-over-year) per the company’s Q4 and full-year 2025 earnings release.
-Q4 2025 GAAP revenue was $5.28 billion (+1% year-over-year).
 Net cash provided by operating activities in 2025 was $6.06 billion.
+Growth has since stalled: in the first quarter of 2026, total revenue fell 2.0% year-over-year to $5.027 billion and operating income fell 34.2% to $918 million, with the Merchant Solutions segment flat at $2.373 billion.

 The Bottom Line for ISVs